Minimally Invasive Mitral Valve Repair

 After Chordal Repair

 Chordae may be constructed from Gore-Tex® sutures.
-Premeasured loops of Gore-Tex® is affixed to the head of the papillary muscle with a suture reinforced by rectangular felt pledgets.
-The loops are then attached to the free edge of the unsupported anterior leaflet, providing support.
+A Gore-Tex® suture is affixed to the head of the papillary muscle and then passed through the free edge of the unsupported anterior leaflet, providing support.

 Long-term durability is excellent.
 The new chordae do not rupture or elongate.